IBE160/SG-Gruppe-Stavanger/proposal.md

 - **Smart Recipe Suggestions:** Suggest recipes based on the user’s current inventory.
 - **Automatic Inventory Update:** When a recipe is used, ingredients are automatically deducted.
 - **Expiration Alerts:** In-app notifications for food nearing expiration (2–3 days before).
     - **Recipe Recommendations for Expiring Items:** Suggest meals using ingredients close to expiration.
+    - **Basic Creative Mode:** Users can manually enter 2-3 ingredients and get recipe suggestions from Spoonacular API based on those inputs (no AI).
+    - **Shopping List Management:** Users can add, view, and delete items from a shopping list.
+Items can be added manually or from missing recipe ingredients.
 ### Nice to Have (Phase 2 and Beyond)
 - **User Preferences & Dietary Profiles:** Save dietary restrictions and preferred cuisines.
 - **Recipe Tagging & Advanced Filters:** Filter recipes by nutrition, difficulty, or dietary type.